Bhutan

 In Jakar, the Tamshing Goempa temple has the oldest wall murals in Bhutan, built in 1501 by Pema Lingpa whose statue is unusual—the eyes are closed.

 At Chakar Lhakhang Temple, built in the 14th century by the man who invited Guru Rinpoche to Bhutan, our driver Tashi and I donned the 35-pound iron-chain cloak made by Pema Lingpa and each circumambulated the temple’s interior once.
 That means one-third of our sins will be redeemed.
-Magellan and Namgyel remain burdened with sins but probably had fewer to begin with.
+Magellan and Namgay remain burdened with sins but probably had fewer to begin with.

 Magellan’s favourite temple was Dungste Lhakhang constructed in 1433 in Paro by the country’s greatest bridge-builder Thangtong Gyelpo.
 It has a three-storey central column made from pressed clay and is said to be built on the head of a demoness.